 - Cytokine modulation

 The first step is for the doctor to take a detailed history and run appropriate tests.
-A treatment plan is then formulated according to the results, but usually consists of general therapies used to treat Crohn's disease.
+A management plan is then formulated according to the results, but usually consists of general therapies used to manage Crohn's disease.
 These include dietary changes, essential fatty acids, glutamine, fiber, and nutritional support with mega doses of vitamins and minerals.

 Irritable Bowel Syndrome (IBS)